Lauren Jackson: 2002

 Jackson was a WNBA All Star again in 2002, and played in the All Star Game.
 She averaged 17.2 points per game.
 She was the team's captain, the youngest in the WNBA at the time.
 During one game which was attended by 11,000 fans, the fans loudly chanted her name.
 In 2002, Carrie Graf, who had been an assistant coach on the Australian national team from when Jackson for played for it, changed coaching positions in the WNBA from Phoenix to Seattle specifically to make Jackson feel more comfortable playing for the team.
 She was estimated to have earned $200,000 to play for the Storm in 2002.

-In the second game of the 2002 final series against the Los Angeles Sparks, Jackson's scored only four points in a loss by her team, after being kneed in the groin by Lisa Leslie.
+In the second game of the 2002 final series against the Los Angeles Sparks, Jackson scored only four points in a loss by her team, after being kneed in the groin by Lisa Leslie.
 In 2002, she only earned one technical foul the whole season.
-Her mother spent two weeks in Seattle with Jackson during this season.
+Jackson's mother spent two weeks in Seattle with her during this season.
 At the end of the second season with the Storm, she had severe pain as a result of shin splints.
 Jackson and Sue Bird first played together this season and would continue to play together for the Storm into the 2010 season.
 During the 2002 season, Jackson's team got into a fight when they played the Los Angeles Sparks.

 In the 2002 season, Jackson played in 28 games, averaging 31.5 minutes per game.
 She averaged 2.9 blocks per game,. and attempted 120 three-point field goals this season, ranking 10th in the league.
-She ranked second in the league with 462 field goal attempts, and made 186 field goals, ranking 6th in the league in this category.
+Jackson ranked second in the league with 462 field goal attempts, and made 186 field goals, ranking sixth in the league in this category.
 She had a player efficiency of 24.5.
-She ranked fourth in the league in this category this season.
+Jackson ranked fourth in the league in this category this season.
 She was ranked first in the league for turnover percentage with 8.6.